Asha-Empire/Asha-Empire-Credit-Whitepaper/README.md

 Once the game reaches its beta phase, applications will be made to all local and global cryptocurrency exchanges, and integrations with asha-empire.credit will be executed through mutual agreements.

 During this integration period, players will be able to buy AEC in exchange for Solana and vice versa on the asha-empire.credit website.
 The asha-empire.credit site operates off-chain.

+## Security and Governance

+### Infrastructure Security
+The entire AEC system operates within the Google Cloud environment.
+To counteract cyberattacks, Google's infrastructure is utilized.
+Additionally, our websites will undergo penetration tests at least once a year, and the results of these tests will be published.

+In the event of potential cyberattacks, operations will be temporarily suspended.
+Transactions will be reactivated once the security risk has passed.
+This period can last up to a maximum of 3 full days (72 hours).